Associated drugs: nukes, NNRTIs, protease inhibitors, possibly integrase inhibitors.

-A Growth Hormone Releasing Factor called tesamorelin (formerly TH-9507, tradename Egrifta) that can reduce visceral fat by 20% was approved in the US in 2010.
-It had less side effects than rHGH but there is no long-term data (maximum one year).
+A growth hormone releasing factor called tesamorelin (formerly TH-9507, tradename Egrifta) that can reduce visceral fat by 20% was approved in the US in 2010.
+It had fewer side effects than rHGH but there is no long-term data (maximum one year).

 Tesamorelin is a continual treatment and fat returns if the treatment is stopped.
 A lower maintenance dose of tesamorelin has not been established.

 Neither tesamorelin nor rHGH are approved in Europe as treatments for lipodystrophy.
 However, rHGH can be prescribed off-label on an individual patient basis.
 Tesamorelin is unlikely to be approved in Europe in the immediate future as the company withdrew the EU application in June 2012.

 Removing fat from the neck or shoulders using liposuction has worked well for some people.
 The results were sustained in 50% of people but fat returned after several months in 25-50% of people.

 There might be a higher likelihood of a permanent result if at the same time, HIV treatment is modified and diet and exercise changed.

 Unless the underlying metabolic mechanism is altered, fat accumulation might return after several months.